Epaltechs/Books/README.md

 ## Awesome books
-Microverse project, second project of Week 1 Module 2.
-Working on a simple form, manipulating object data, object proporties and JavaScript classes using diferent methods and implementing it into front-end.
+This is a second Microverse project in the first week of Module 2.
+It is work on a simple form, manipulating object data, object properties and JavaScript classes using different methods and implementing it into front-end.

 ![screenshot](Library.png)